You have a business and you want to sell lots, or am I wrong?

 From this comparison, you can get a Big Idea.
 Find out how they make the product, where, with what kind of materials, etc.

-If it’s a service, find out how is their relationship with the clients, how do they solve a certain problem, and find YOUR difference.
+If it’s a service, find out how their relationship with the clients is, how do they solve a certain problem, and find YOUR difference.

 Sometimes this difference may seem insignificant as in the game we saw before, but you can make it important.

-Talk to customers, read reviews and ratings, send surveys.
+Talk to customers, read reviews and ratings, and send surveys.

 Most of the time, the Big Idea isn't about the product itself – it's more about what's going on in the world or in the reader's mind.
-Click To TweetCollect all this data in your head and when you think it’s going to blow up go for a walk and forget about it.
+Share on XCollect all this data in your head and when you think it’s going to blow up go for a walk and forget about it.

 Do something relaxing like drawing or sewing or go for a run.